flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

-# Running CoreOS Container Linux on Ikoula Cloud
+# Running Flatcar Linux on Ikoula Cloud

 [Ikoula](https://www.ikoula.com) is a French cloud hosting company.
 Its CloudStack 4.5 based cloud is deployed on its own datacenters worldwide on several Basic and Advanced networking zones.
 Currently zones are available on France, Germany, Netherlands, USA East, Singapore.